MTalebi/jupyter-book-workshop/content/intro.md

   equations: true
 ---

-# Welcome to Jupyter Book Workshop
+# Create Interactive Computational Books and Articles with Jupyter Book 2 and MyST Markdown

 This interactive book demonstrates the features of Jupyter Book 2.0 for creating computational documents.